Loading Events

 Making leather with local and invasive plants

-In this 3-hour workshop, learn the history of natural leather-making and make your own small rabbitskin leather.
+In this 4.5 hour workshop (with a 60 min break for lunch) learn the history of natural leather-making and make your own small rabbitskin fur leather.

-You will first learn how to start the process of leather making on a fresh rabbit skin, then you will receive a nearly-finished product to add the finishing touches to in an afternoon.
+You will be guided through all stages of the leather making process.
 You'll leave with your own furry rabbitskin leather, to use as a centrepiece or add to leather crafts.

 This workshop employs rabbit skins from local family-run Vancouver Island rabbit meat farms.
 The skins are otherwise discarded when animals are harvested for meat.
 All materials including waterproof aprons are provided. it is recommended to wear dark-coloured clothing, as plant tannins can dye clothing.
 This workshop will not involve any meat.